Virginia Court Records

 - Adult arrest files would remain on record 100 years after birth;

-- The arrestee's personal property inventory remains on record for 3 years after the creation;
+- The arrestee's personal property inventory remains on record for 3 years after its creation.

-- Records of properties confiscated during arrests remain on record for 3 years after last action;
+- Records of properties confiscated during arrests remain on record for 3 years after the last action.

 - Unexecuted arrest warrants are not recorded.